Claw-in-a-Box logoClaw-in-a-Box

 Documentation

-Base URL https://api.clawinabox.xyz Health GET /healthz live Auth none (demo) Format JSON in, JSON out
+Base URL https://api.clawinabox.xyz Health GET /healthz live Console Open operator workbench ↗ Version 0.9.0 live Auth open for unclaimed agents; X-Agent-Secret for claimed identity mutations and strict guard checks Format JSON in, JSON out

 Overview